 - Footprints negatively impact the grip and glide so you are not allowed to walk in the tracks or the groomed trails.
 If you need to walk, keep to the side.

-- Similarly, the ski trails are different for freestyle and classic skiing.
+- Similarly, the ski trails are different for freestyle or skate and classic skiing.
 In case you are into skating, do not skate on the groomed trails that are exclusive for classic skiing.
 This will affect the glide and grip of the classic skiers.

 - When starting to go downhill or merging, make sure you look uphill and yield.